Ansh-Dev-Nagar/Ansh-Dev-Nagar/README.md

 I have done my **B.Tech in Information Technology** from **Manipal University Jaipur**.

-I gained professional experience through my **internship at Nokia**, where I:
+I gained professional experience through my **internship at Nokia**, where I I contributed to an internal full-stack web application by **developing and optimizing front-end features in React**, **integrating and testing RESTful APIs with Express and MongoDB**, and **conducting API testing, debugging, and performance optimization** to ensure software quality.
-- **Developed and optimized front-end features** using React for an internal web application, improving data management efficiency.
-- **Integrated and tested RESTful APIs** with Express and MongoDB, ensuring seamless client-server communication.
-- **Conducted API testing, debugging, and performance optimization** to meet Nokia’s software quality standards.

 I have built multiple **full-stack applications**, demonstrating my ability to develop **scalable and robust** solutions.
 Some of my notable projects include:
 - [**PingMe**](https://github.com/Ansh-Dev-Nagar/PingMe-ChatApplication) – A **real-time chat application** with **Socket.io** for instant messaging and **JWT authentication** for secure logins.